NIKITA320495/krishi-tech/README.md

 **Live Data Retrieval: For better results, live data is extracted from sensors.
 Krishi-Tech utilizes three sensors: an NPK sensor, a soil moisture sensor, and a temperature sensor.
 All three sensors are deployed using an Arduino Nano.
 The microprocessor processes the analog signals received from the sensors and then, using a Bluetooth module or cloud service, sends this data to our Krishi-Tech interface.
 This data is then utilized by the ML models to make predictions regarding the crop, fertilizer, and necessary improvements in crop care.**

 ### Model(s) used for the Web App 🧮
-**The Models used for crop recommendation is convilutional neural network(CNN) and disease predection is support vector machine (SVM) , with the fertilizer recommendation we used the random forest algorithum**
+**The Models used for crop recommendation is convolutional neural network(CNN) and disease predection is support vector machine (SVM) , with the fertilizer recommendation we used the random forest algorithum**

 ### Video Demonstration 🎥